 The parameter $\lambda$ is the Mino parameter \cite{Mino2003}.
 It is defined up to an affine transformation and is related to the affine parameter $s$ by

-Eqs.~(\ref{eq:EoMtheta}) and (\ref{eq:EoMphi}) are independent of $\Lambda$ and $e$ and as a consequence the conclusion of Cl\'{e}ment, Gal'tsov and Guenouche \cite{Clement2015} that the $\varphi$ coordinate is continuous for lightlike geodesics crossing the Misner strings is valid for all charged NUT-de Sitter metrics.
-The charged NUT-de Sitter metric does not possess an ergoregion and thus we are free to choose the sign of $E$, however, to maintain comparability to Frost and Perlick \cite{Frost2021a,Frost2021b} we will choose $E>0$.
-This implies that for future directed lightlike geodesics the Mino parameter $\lambda$ is increasing and for past directed lightlike geodesics the Mino parameter is decreasing.
+Equations~(\ref{eq:EoMtheta}) and (\ref{eq:EoMphi}) are independent of $\Lambda$ and $e$ and as a consequence the conclusion of Cl\'{e}ment \emph{et al.} \cite{Clement2015} that the $\varphi$ coordinate is continuous for lightlike geodesics crossing the Misner strings is valid for all charged NUT--de Sitter metrics.
+The charged NUT--de Sitter metric does not possess an ergoregion and thus we are free to choose the sign of $E$; however, to maintain comparability to Frost and Perlick \cite{Frost2021a,Frost2021b} we will choose $E>0$.
+This implies that for future-directed lightlike geodesics the Mino parameter $\lambda$ is increasing and for past-directed lightlike geodesics the Mino parameter is decreasing.
 In the following we will first briefly discuss the equations of motion.
 We will derive the radius coordinate of the photon sphere and the angles of the photon cones.
 We already have to note here that the latter will only be valid for individual light rays.
 We will discuss the turning points and solve the equations of motion for arbitrary initial conditions $(x_{i}^{\mu})=(x^{\mu}(\lambda_{i}))=(t_{i},r_{i},\vartheta_{i},\varphi_{i})$ following the procedures described in Gralla and Lupsasca \cite{Gralla2020} and Frost and Perlick \cite{Frost2021a,Frost2021b}.
-In Section~\ref{Sec:Lensing} we will then use the obtained solutions to discuss gravitational lensing in the charged NUT-de Sitter metrics.
+In Sec.~\ref{Sec:Lensing} we will then use the obtained solutions to discuss gravitational lensing in the charged NUT--de Sitter metrics.
 For this purpose we only need the solutions to the equations of motion in the domain of outer communication.
 Therefore we will limit our discussion to lightlike geodesics with $r_{\mathrm{H},\mathrm{o}}<r(<r_{\mathrm{C}+})$.

-\subsection{The $r$ Motion}
+\subsection{The $r$ motion}

-\subsubsection{Potential and Photon Sphere}
+\subsubsection{Potential and photon sphere}

 We begin with discussing the $r$ motion.
-Following \cite{Frost2021a} we first rewrite Eq.~(\ref{eq:EoMr}) in terms of the potential $V_{r}(r)$
+Following \cite{Frost2021a} we first rewrite Eq.~(\ref{eq:EoMr}) in terms of the potential $V_{r}(r)$:

 where